jakobdannel/ulams-spiral/README.md

 A tool that generates an image of Ulams Spiral.

-## What is ulams spiral?
+## What is Ulam's Spiral?

-Ulams Spiral is a graphical depiction of prime numbers.
+Ulam's Spiral is a graphical depiction of prime numbers.
 Every number that is prime is colored.
 The spiral starts in the middle of the image.
 ```
 (5) -  4  - (3)
  |           |